zeditor01/using_zowe/docs/deploying_zowe.md

 ## 1. Planning for ZOWE.

-ZOWE depends upon z/OSMF, RACF and TCPIP infrastructure, as illustrated below.
+ZOWE depends upon z/OSMF, RACF and TCPIP infrastructure.
+* The base applications provided by ZOWE all depend on calling services provided by z/OSMF.
+* zowe uses a certificate (optionally self-signed) for authentication and encryption purposes.
+* A RACF keyring stores that certificate, together wth the CA Certificate used by z/OSMF.
+* ZOWE listens to browser clients on port 7554 by default.
+* The entire configuration of zowe is stored in a YAML file, which is central to installation, configuration and runtime.

 ![zowe_deploy02](/images/zowe_deploy02.JPG)

 ZOWE documentation